JohnGCDev/training-promises/README.md

-# webpack-basic-config
+# Promises Training

-A basic configuration of webpack for a js project
+A basic compilation of exercises of promises of JavaScript